 *figure is based on a total number of individuals impacted by the foundation's assistance

-In 2014 Research for Hope invested in a study through the Mary Black school of nursing to investigate if practicing RN's feel more or less prepared to care for the dying patients through their practice experiences outside of nursing school.
+Research for Hope has supported a study through the Mary Black School of Nursing to investigate if practicing RN's feel more or less prepared to care for the dying patients through their practice experiences outside of nursing school.
 The preliminary data revealed that practicing nurses do not feel prepared to care for the dying patient even with 5+ years of nursing experience.
 The purpose of this study was to look at changes in their practice and sense of preparedness after completing a 7 week "End of Life" Nursing course.